BioWare Details ‘Anthem’ EA Play Plans Ahead Of E3, Shares Brief Teaser Trailer

 Electronic Arts revealed a little information Friday about what it plans to show off its upcoming action-RPG title, Anthem, ahead of E3 next Saturday.
 Very little has been shown of the PlayStation 4, Xbox One, and PC title thus far so fans are eager to see how things are developing.

-A brief 6-second teaser trailer was shared via the official Anthem Twitter account showing four characters in Javelin exosuits approaching an unknown object in a dark cave.
+A brief six-second teaser trailer was shared via the official Anthem Twitter account showing four characters in Javelin exosuits approaching an unknown object in a dark cave.
 Meanwhile, a woman says, “Something is out there.
 It wants to destroy us all.”

 In addition to the new trailer, BioWare will show more of the game than was glimpsed upon at E3 2017 and has fed rumors and speculation for the past year.
 The studio explained in a blog post on the Electronic Arts website to expect more of the core gameplay mechanics like flying, fighting, and collecting loot.
 Combat will be given extra attention as “the power of the Javelin exosuit will be on full display as players take on the most ferocious enemies seen yet.”